Things to Know:

 Dr. Allison Giles sheds some light on what causes this common summertime ailment – and what you can do about it.

 It’s hot girl summer!
 Nothing like getting ready to go do hot girl…stuff, only to feel the telltale signs of…a yeast infection!
 Guaranteed to ruin your fun faster than another quarantine.
-This is the time of year when we see a lot of patients for yeast infections, so I thought I would share some information about this hot topic.
-Let’s take a look at how to know if you have one, what you can do for treatment, and ways to prevent future infections – so you can get back to enjoying your hot girl summer!
+This is the time of year when we see a lot of patients with yeast infections, so I thought I would share some information about this hot topic.

 How common are yeast infections and what causes them?